osu-crypto/libOTe/AUDIT.md

 The shared chosen and correlated adapters now reject unequal lengths before network activity.
 KOS, KOS-Dot, and both SoftSpoken receivers enforce the same invariant for direct calls.
-Silent OT and the base-OT implementations already performed this check.
+The lower-level Silent OT interface and the base-OT implementations already performed this check.
+AUD-052 covers the chosen Silent OT adapter.

 Verification: